rbright/asana/README.md

 # Get all projects in a given workspace
 projects = workspace.projects

-# Get all tasks in a given workspace
+# Get all tasks in a given workspace and assigned to the given user
-tasks = workspace.tasks
+tasks = workspace.tasks(:user_id)

 # Get all users with access to a given workspace
 users = workspace.users